Alpha-Drive/universe-windows-envs/vnc-gtav/README.md

 Restart Windows

 ### Run the environment
+Run the `Universe GTAV.bat` file on the desktop of the AMI or

 In PowerShell
 ```
 python.exe $env:UNIVERSE_WINDOWS_ENVS_DIR/vnc-gtav/run_vnc_env.py
 ```

 Have the server start on admin boot (likely AWS only) - still needs RDP session for GTAV to start
 ```